 The Asheboro City Board of Education recognizes the importance of students maintaining physical health and proper nutrition in order to take advantage of educational opportunities.
 The board further recognizes that student wellness and proper nutrition are related to a student's physical well-being, growth, development and readiness to learn.
-The board is committed to providing a school environment that promotes student wellness, proper nutrition, nutrition education and regular physical activity as part of the total learning experience.
+The board is committed to

 The superintendent shall report annually to the board on the system's compliance with laws and policies related to student wellness and the implementation of this policy.
 At a minimum, the superintendent shall measure and report the following:

-- the extent to which the individual schools are in compliance with this policy; - the extent to which the board's wellness policy compares to model local school wellness policies; and - 3. a description of the progress made in attaining the goals of this policy.
+- 1. The extent to which the individual schools are in compliance with this policy. - 2.
+The extent to which the board's wellness policy compares to model local school wellness policies. - 3.
+A description of the progress made in attaining the goals of this policy.
 (Student Wellness, policy 6140)